ChainArgos/blockchain-nodes/README.md

 ## Configuration

-By default all nodes are designed to store data in the `/data` volume, which is mounted to the host machine (default path is `$HOME/<name_of_blockchain>`, for example for Bitcoin blockchain it will be `$HOME/bitcoin/`).
+By default, all nodes are designed to store data in the `/data` volume, which is mounted to the host machine (default path is `$HOME/<name_of_blockchain>`, for example for Bitcoin blockchain it will be `$HOME/bitcoin/`).
 This is done to make it easy to backup and restore the data.
-This can be changed by creating a copy of `.env.sample` and renaming it to `.env`, with changing the root path for the particular blockchain (for example `BITCOIN_ROOT_DIR` env will manage the path to root directory where Bitcoin data will be stored).
+This can be changed by creating a copy of `.env.sample` and renaming it to `.env`, by changing the root path for the particular blockchain (for example `BITCOIN_ROOT_DIR` env will manage the path to the root directory where Bitcoin data will be stored).

 ## How to run nodes?